 Enter just about any home these days and you’ll probably find a combination of flooring styles, including carpet, tile and hardwood.
 Each of these flooring types has traditionally called for its own specific cleaning requirements.
 At least, that’s been the generally accepted conventional wisdom.

 There are specific cleaning guidelines for different flooring types when doing deep, restorative or maintenance work on your floors.
-But for general daily floor care, like cleaning up the pet hair and normal dirt and dust that gets into our homes as part of our daily routines, what you need is the best vacuum for hardwood floors.
+But for general daily floor care, like cleaning up the pet hair and normal dirt and dust that gets into our homes as part of our daily routines, what you need is the best central vacuum system for hardwood floors.

 Using Your Vacuum on Your Hardwood Floors